open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 | Protocol             | The transport protocol.
 Options MAY include `grpc`, `http/protobuf`, and `http/json`.
 See [Specify Protocol](./exporter.md#specify-protocol) for more details. | n/a               | `OTEL_EXPORTER_OTLP_PROTOCOL` `OTEL_EXPORTER_OTLP_TRACES_PROTOCOL` `OTEL_EXPORTER_OTLP_METRICS_PROTOCOL` |

 **[1]**: If no compression value is explicitly specified, SIGs can default to the value they deem most useful among the supported options.
-This is specially important in presence of technical constraints, e.g. directly sending telemetry data from mobile devices to backend servers.
+This is especially important in the presence of technical constraints, e.g. directly sending telemetry data from mobile devices to backend servers.

 Supported values for `OTEL_EXPORTER_OTLP_*COMPRESSION` options: